 I was always technically oriented, so much so that at first I refused to sell t-shirts because they had no technical value.
 While I came to the realization that t-shirts and other sportswear were fun, and therefore OK, I’ve never quit working on product pyramids that reflected the ‘best of the best,’ down to ‘good,’ and on down to ‘good enough.’
 Gear had to at least be good enough to get my customers by in the wild, or I didn’t sell it.
 Still don’t.
 Never will.

-A lot has changed in the past 36 years, and some things are the same.
+A lot has changed over the years, and some things are the same.
 We have 9 stores across North Carolina and Virginia.
 We have over 150 people working to move product through the system, and who are committed to making you happy.
 But you see, they all love the outdoors as much as I do, and relish the interactions with interesting customers going on far out trips, the really cool clothing and gear.
 And Christmas still comes to the Provision Co. every morning when the UPS man brings the new gear the buyers found at market and we tested for quality on our own trips.
-I hope you’ll come by and give us a chance to make you happy.
+We hope you’ll come by and give us a chance to make you happy.

 Great Brands • Great Selection • Great Folks